-After getting all necessary documents assembled and submitted, being accepted into the program, and demonstrating that you have a valid passport (it must be good for at least 6 months after the END of the program, that is your passport must not expire before October 22, 2018), you will receive a unique Tier IV visa number from CAPA (early to mid-October) that will permit you to submit your visa application to the UK Border Agency.
+After getting all necessary documents assembled and submitted, being accepted into the program, and demonstrating that you have a valid passport (it must be good for at least 6 months after the END of the program, that is your passport must not expire before October 21, 2019), you will receive a unique Tier IV visa number from CAPA (mid- to late-October) that will permit you to submit your visa application to the UK Border Agency.
 Do that immediately.
-You cannot process your visa for this program without receiving a visa number from CAPA, and CAPA cannot apply for the visa number until you have completed all of the preliminary paperwork (both UB and CAPA), been admitted to the program, and you have proven yourself "visa eligible."
+You cannot process your visa without first receiving a visa number from CAPA, and CAPA cannot apply for the visa number until you have completed all preliminary paperwork (both UB and CAPA), been admitted to the program, and you have proven yourself "visa eligible."

-Remember to follow the document on visa preparation sent by the CAPA Boston office contact (most likely Greg) closely, and begin your visa paperwork immediately.
+Remember to follow the document on visa preparation sent by the CAPA Boston office contact (most likely Greg Peterson) closely, and begin your visa paperwork immediately.
 You have to surrender your passport to the British government for up to two weeks to get the visa, so it is essential that you plan early enough to accommodate holiday closings (Thanksgiving in the US, Christmas and New Year in the US and Singapore) and any other travel you plan that requires your passport.